MagicDataDev/MagicData-Chain/README.md

   **Please run ./gradlew build once to build the protocol files**

   1. Start IntelliJ.
-Select `File` -> `Open`, then locate to the java-tron folder which you have git cloned to your local drive.
+Select `File` -> `Open`, then locate to the magicdata-chain folder which you have git cloned to your local drive.
 Then click `Open` button on the right bottom.
   2. Check on `Use auto-import` on the `Import Project from Gradle` dialog.
 Select JDK 1.8 in the `Gradle JVM` option.
 Then click `OK`.
   3. IntelliJ will open the project and start gradle syncing, which will take several minutes, depending on your network connection and your IntelliJ configuration
   4. Enable Annotations, `Preferences` -> Search `annotations` -> check `Enable Annotation Processing`.